cpataltmetrik/Groot/README.md

 # Contributors ✨

-Thanks goes to these wonderful peoples :
+Thanks goes to these wonderful people:

 <table>
   <tr>